ebadawy/MIPS-Processor/README.md

 - **Control flow**: beq, bne, jal, jr, j
 - **Comparison**: slt

-This repo also contains test benches for differnt instructions types and modules, I'll discribe how to run them in the following sections.
+This repo also contains test benches for different instructions types and modules, I'll describe how to run them in the following sections.

 ##Getting Started

-You need a smiulator to run the code, To inatall [Icarus](http://iverilog.icarus.com/) (**recommended**) in differnent patforms, follow steps on this
+You need a simulator to run the code, To install [Icarus](http://iverilog.icarus.com/) (**recommended**) in different platforms, follow steps on this
 [Link](http://iverilog.wikia.com/wiki/Installation_Guide).